 Mission: To carry the message to the addict who still suffers and provide a safe space for LGBTQ addicts.

-The Older 2SLGBTQ Program offers a weekly drop-in with programming for older LGBTQ people in our community.
+The Older LGBTQ2S Program offers a weekly drop-in with programming for older LGBTQ2S people in our community.
 Everyone is invited, regardless of gender identity or sexual orientation.

 Overeaters Anonymous (OA) offers a program of recovery from compulsive eating.